sonhmai/how-sqlite-works/book-sqlite/chap7_wal/pages_in_wal.md

 ## mxFrame

-In SQLite, checkpoint results number of pages in WAL.
+In SQLite, number of pages in WAL is returned after checkpoint finishes.
 This value is taken from the field `mxFrame` of `WalIndexHdr`.
 It holds the index of last valid frame in the WAL for current transaction.

 ```c
 *pnLog = (int)pWal->hdr.mxFrame;